Healthdirect Free Australian health advice you can count on.

 What is ice?

-Ice (crystal meth) is a methamphetamine, a member of the amphetamine family of drugs.
-It is very addictive and is linked to chronic physical and mental health problems.
+Ice (crystal meth) is an illegal methamphetamine, a member of the amphetamine (or amfetamine) family of drugs.
+It’s very addictive and is linked to chronic (ongoing) physical and mental health problems.

-It comes as little crystals that look like ice, or as a white-to-brownish, crystal-like powder.
+Ice can look like small crystals, or a white or brown powder.
 It has a strong smell and bitter taste.
-It can be injected, smoked, snorted or swallowed.
+It can be:

 What are the effects of taking ice?

-• whether they are used to taking it
+• whether you are used to taking it

-• whether they take other drugs at the same time
+• whether you take other drugs at the same time

 What can go wrong with ice?